Your Directors take pleasure in presenting Thirty-Eighth Annual Report and AuditedFinancial Statements for the Year ended 31st March 2017.

 |f) ||Options lapsed during the year ||None |

-|h) ||Money realised by exercise of options ||Rs.
-173000 |
+|h) ||Money realized by exercise of options ||Rs.
+255000/- |

-|i) ||Total no. of options in force ||61000 under ESOS 2011 |
+|i) ||Total no. of options in force ||24500 |

 | ||ii.
-Any other employees to whom options granted amounting to 5% or more of the total options granted during the year ||Nil |
+Any other employees to whom options granted amounting to 5% or more of the total options granted during the year ||None |

 | ||iii.
-Employees to whom options equal to or exceeding 1% of the issued capital have been granted during the year ||Nil |
+Employees to whom options equal to or exceeding 1% of the issued capital have been granted during the year ||None |

-|k) ||Diluted earnings per share (EPS) pursuant to issue of shares on exercise of options during the year and ESOSs outstanding as on 31.03.2015 calculated in accordance with Accounting Standard (AS) 20 EPS ||Rs.
+|k) ||Diluted earnings per share (EPS) calculated in accordance with Accounting Standard (AS) 20 EPS ||Rs.
 57.58 |

-|l) ||Where the company has calculated the employee compensation cost using the intrinsic value of the stock options the difference between the employee compensation cost so computed and the employee compensation cost that shall have been recognised if it had used the fair value of the options shall be disclosed.
+|l) ||Where the company has calculated the employee compensation cost using the intrinsic value of the stock options the difference between the employee compensation cost so computed and the employee compensation cost that shall have been recognized if it had used the fair value of the options shall be disclosed.
 The impact of this difference on profits and on EPS of the company ||Not Applicable |

-|m) ||Weighted average exercise prices weighted average fair values of options disclosed separately for options whose exercise price equals to market price exceeds or is less than the market price of the stock ||Weighted average exercise price Rs.
-2/- per share for all the options. |
+|m) ||Weighted average exercise prices and weighted average fair values of options outstanding disclosed separately for options whose exercise price either equals or exceeds or is less than market price of the stock ||Weighted average exercise price is Rs.
+2/- for 24500 options. |

 n) Description of the method and significant assumptions used during the year toestimate the fair values of the options including the following weighted averageinformation :